dmmntg/dmmntg/README.md

-- 👋 Hi, I’m Dominick
+- 👋 Hi, I’m Dominick :D
-- 👀 I’m interested in learn more abt codding
+- 👀 I’m interested in learn more abt codding!
-- 🌱 I’m currently learning a python pro course
+- 🌱 I’m currently learning a python course
-- 💞️ I’m looking to collaborate with nobody, hah
+- 💞️ I’m looking to collaborate with nobody, hah ;)
 - 📫 How to reach me: domnt1.1166@gmail.com
-- 😄 Pronouns: Dom
+- 😄 Pronouns: Dom, Domi or Ian
-- ⚡ Fun fact: Im Champ in Rocket League
+- ⚡ Fun fact: Im Champ in Rocket League c:

 <!---
 dmmntg/dmmntg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.